I reduced my pain by earthing. You can too.

 Earthing is making sure our bodies are at their natural level of electrical charge.
 Earthing happens whenever we come in direct contact with the ground.
 Every time you walk around barefoot, come in contact with a tree, or touch rocks, you’re earthing.

-History of earthing
+The History of Earthing

 For most of human history, we spent our time outside and often barefoot.
 We now live our lives mostly indoors at home or in the office and wear rubber-soled shoes outside.
 We’re insulated from the regenerative powers of the earth.

 Our bodies were meant to come into direct regular contact with the earth.
 Without contact with the earth, our bodies can have trouble replenishing the electrons that we need.
 Free radicals are high-energy particles that lack electrons.
 They build up in our bodies and zip around like out-of-control bumper cars damaging our cells.
-When we have direct contact with the earth, the ground’s abundant free electrons can enter the body and stabilise our bioelectric fields.
+When we have direct contact with the earth, the ground’s abundant free electrons can enter the body and stabilize our bioelectric fields.
 The earth has a limitless supply of free electrons maintained by the electrical circuit of the atmosphere.
 Now that our living patterns have changed, we need to make an effort to directly touch the Earth.

 Earthing has helped me personally and I advise it to my patients.
 Earthing reduces our stress, sleep disorders, hypertension, stroke, and many other chronic health issues.
 We can even earth ourselves while we sleep and reduce our cortisol levels, the hormone related to stress.